super-penguin/EEE_Detailed_Cell/README.md

 ## Test glutamate evoked plateau potentials in a detailed model (CA229 cell)

-### Updated on Oct.
-18, 2017
+### Updated on Jan.
+18, 2018
     Both synaptic AMPARs/NMDARs and exsynaptic NMDARs are activated by one NetStim.
-    No randomness in receptor activation time yet. gmax for AMPA is 0.1nS; gmax for NMDA is 0.05nS.
+    Synaptic AMPARs/NMDARs get activated 10~15 ms after the stimulation. exsynaptic NMDARs get activated 12~20 ms after the stimulation. gmax for AMPA is 0.05nS; gmax for NMDA is 0.05nS.

 ### Files:
-    1. Experiment_10_09.py    - Code to add AMPA and NMDA receptors
+    1. Experiment_no_spines.py    - Code to add AMPA and NMDA receptors

-    2. CA229.hoc      - hoc file with the Geometry and 3d shape

-    3. CA229_PFC.py   - python class with all the cell membrane properties (CA229.hoc will be loaded by this file)
+    2. CA229.py   - python class with all the cell membrane properties (the Geometry and 3d shape is defined in this python class as well
+                --- for better usage in network or NetPyNE)

-    4. compile.py     - compile all the mod files in folder: mod
+    3. compile.py     - compile all the mod files in folder: mod

-    5. Analysis_for_trace_location.py   - Plot traces at different location on soma and basal dendrites
+    4. Analysis_for_trace_location.py   - Plot traces at different location on soma and basal dendrites

+    5. Analysis_for_plateau_duration.py  - Generate data analysis files and figures

     6. analysis_utils.py   - analysis of plateau duration, ISI and number of spikes